 The average Indian is full to the brim with national pride that he has no logical reason to feel.
 His ideas on casteism and the workings of the society are reinforced by editors of the national dailies and the news channels.

 His stance on Kashmir, a truly beautiful place inhabited by beautiful people, has been drilled into him incessantly.
-The parable of Pakistan exporting its terrorists (not that it doesn’t – turns out the Americans knew about it all along) to India and that the Kashmiris love India (Duh) has been in print for thirty years now.
-Of course, India is a poor, helpless victim.
+The parable of Pakistan exporting its terrorists (not that it doesn’t – and it turns out the Americans knew about it all along) to India and that the Kashmiris love India (Huh?) has been in print for thirty years now.
+Of course, India is always the poor, helpless victim.

 If school doesn’t manage to turn you into a humanoid selfish fuck, your college certainly will.
-India’s unemployment problem is so vast, and the colleges that ‘guarantee’ any jobs (professional degree mills like IIT’s/NIT’s/AIIM’s etc…. it is interesting to note that only Indians think these places are good, an independent peer review ranked the ‘best’ IIT at around 350 at world level) are too few and middle-class scramble for securing a seat there so intense, it simply has to be seen to be believed.
+India’s unemployment problem is vast.
+Of the colleges that ‘guarantee’ any jobs such as professional degree mills like IIT, NIT, AIIM, etc., it is interesting to note that only Indians think these places are good.
+An independent peer review ranked the ‘best’ IIT at around 350th at world level.
+Yet the middle-class scramble for securing a seat there so intense it simply has to be seen to be believed.

-Millions (you heard that right, millions) of middle-class Indians right now are roting and grinding and chewing equations, formulas and facts for entrance exams that maybe a hundred of them really understand.
+Millions (you heard that right, millions) of middle-class Indians right now are rioting, grinding, and chewing equations, formulas, and facts for entrance exams that maybe a hundred of them really understand.
 These people aspire to be ‘engineers’ and ‘doctors’.

-The workload is so immense that you can’t find time at age 16 and 17 to ogle girls (or boys), to party, to learn how to drink beer without making a face and to hang out with your friends.
-Hell, what am I saying?
-Most Indian people don’t find time to do that all their lives.
+The workload is so immense that you can’t find time at age 16 and 17 to ogle girls (or boys), party, learn how to drink beer without making a face, or hang out with your friends.
+But what am I saying?
+Hell, most Indian people don’t find time to do that ever in their lives anyway.

-College itself is a turdfest with professors harboring massive egos, an anal-retentive and callous administration and awkward social interaction between the sexes.
+College itself is a turdfest -professors with massive egos, an anal-retentive and callous administration, and overall awkward social interaction between the sexes.
 Girls hanging out with boys are labeled ‘hookers’ and ‘sluts’.
-Massive sexual repression is the hallmark of this point in your life, and given the pressure to rote more equations and to secure a job, you’d be lucky escaping the place without a drug habit or a drinking problem.
+Massive sexual repression is the hallmark of this point in your life, and given the pressure to rote more equations and secure a job, you’d be lucky escaping the place without a drug habit or a drinking problem.

 Is there anything good about India at all?
-With fertile plains to the north, large iron ore deposits to the south, biggest aluminum stores in the world and 30% of the world’s thorium, I think the white man would have made the country really work.
+With fertile plains to the north, large iron ore deposits to the south, the biggest aluminum stores in the world and 30% of the world’s thorium, I think the White Man would have made the country really work.